 This means that not only may women have to plan for a longer retirement than they expected, they may also need to make medical and long-term-care costs a priority when projecting expenses in retirement (particularly as women could end up paying more for long-term-care insurance than their male counterparts).

 Of course, there’s no way anyone can predict what'll happen later in life (skydiving at 75 is still a possibility!).
 But the one thing you can take charge of right now is prioritizing your retirement savings in order to take advantage of compound growth.
-Here are a few tips to help you get started and pointers on how to crunch your retirement number.

 2. Wives are likely to outlive their husbands.